 - The property owner was negligent in the maintenance of the property or failed to repair the condition

-- The person suffered an injury as a reult of the dangerous condition
+- The person suffered an injury as a result of the dangerous condition

-What is the Compensation for a Slip & Fall Lawsuit?
+What Is The Compensation For A Slip And Fall Lawsuit?

 The Michigan laws provide for several types of compensation in a slip and fall lawsuit.
 Settlements include compensation for your pain and suffering, disability, loss of enjoyment of life, disfiguring scars, and payment of medical expenses.
 If you were disabled from work due to your injuries after a fall, you are entitled to your lost wages for time missed from work.
 Claims are also made for loss of income and earnings going into the future if you are unable to return to work or will earn less in the future due to the injuries suffered from the fall accident.

 In cases involving a death, we will file a wrongful death lawsuit for the surviving family members.
 These claims include the pain and suffering endured by the decedent from the time of the fall until death, the loss of society and companionship by surviving family members, loss of income and support, and funeral and burial expenses.

 What Is The Average Slip And Fall Settlement Amount?

 There is no average slip and fall settlement amount.
 Every case is different and the settlement payout amount depends on the degree of negligence of the property owner, the seriousness of the injuries, the type of medical treatment, and the permanency of the injuries.
 Other factors include the number of medical expenses incurred and whether there was a loss of earnings resulting from the fall injuries.

 Examples Of Our Michigan Slip & Fall Settlements